BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 understanding the different strategies and knowing which ones give better results for a particular set of constraints.

-After this introductory chapter, we'll start with the Actor model. ...
+After this introductory chapter, we'll start by exploring the concept of *Communicating Sequential Processes* (CSP), which confines each task inside its own world where it can't accidentally cause trouble for other tasks.
+Information is passed in and out through concurrency-safe *channels*.

+The CSP model is implemented within a number of concurrency strategies.
+We'll start by looking at the `multiprocessing` module that's part of the standard Python distribution.

 Next, we'll look at the idea of a *message queue*, which solves a specific but common type of problem ...

-An *embarrasingly parallel* problem is one where the bottleneck comes from having a massive amount of data that can easily be broken up into chunks and processed separately.
-To solve this problem you simply need more CPUs working on it, and Python provides the `multiprocessing` library to make this relatively easy.
-There are additional libraries and techniques to utilize multiple processors.

-Next, we'll look at Python 3.6 Asyncio and coroutines, useful when parts of your program spend time waiting on external operations (in particular, Internet requests).
+We'll explore `RabbitMQ` and the `Celery` library which wraps it to make it more Pythonic.

+The next chapter explores how adding further constraints to CSP can produce significant benefits by learning about the *Actor Model*. ...

+The typical incentive for using multiple processors is when you have data that can be broken up into chunks and processed separately.
+There's a second common type of concurrency problem, which is when parts of your program spend time waiting on external operations---for example, Internet requests.
+In this situation it's not so much the number of processors you have but that they are stuck waiting on one thing when they might be working on something else.
+In fact, you can make much better use of just a single processor by allowing it to jump from a place where it is waiting (*blocked*) to somewhere it can do some useful work.
+The Python 3.6 Asyncio and coroutines are targeted to this exact problem, and we'll spend the chapter exploring this strategy.

 A *foreign function call interface* allows you to make calls to code written in other languages.
 We can take advantage of this by calling into languages that